Akshaya-bit/C-Programming/README.md

 Week 7 - More For Loop

-Week 8 - Working with serieses
+Week 8 - Working with serieses and nested for loop